kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-ownership/index.md

 * TOC
 {:toc}

 To exchange events between several endpoints, it is required that those endpoints were attached to the same owner.
+Depending on the application, owners may be person, groups of people, or organizations.
+As an example we can take mobile phone.
+This mobile phone is your possessions(attached to you) and you are owner of this phone.
 Kaa provides necessary APIs to attach/detach endpoints to/from owners through one of the following two flows:

 * [Owner access token flow](#owner-access-token-flow)